NathanPaillou/Sentinel_1_WV_SLC/README.md

 The output of the main code is matlab matrices, two by dates.
 For each date there is a complex matrix correspondong to the backscatter coefficients and a real matrix corresponding to sigma_0.

 This image is an example of the result obtained on a city near Manhattan.
 To be comparable to an IW image obtained on Google Earth Engine, it has been multi-looked with a 5x5 window size.

 ![img](Example/WV_Multilook_5.png)

+By comparing these two images, we can easily see that the WV data allows a better study of this area due to its better resolution.
+It is, for example, possible to try to detect roads on the WV image while they are not visible on the IW image.

 ![img](Example/IW_GEE.png)

+Before these two images can be accurately compared, it is necessary to geolocate the WV data.
+In a future version, this step will be performed.

 ## Future updates
+- Jupyter notebook for shapefiles visualisation
+- Jupyter notebook to obtain available data at a precise date
+- Data Geolocalisation
+- Stack coregistration

 ![img](Example/ManVV_WV.gif)